PRICE

 Mountain climbing blends physical and mental challenge with teamwork and unparalleled opportunities to immerse yourself in the natural world.
 Our group sizes are often smaller than those of other guide services, allowing us to provide our customers with rewarding, personalized adventures that make the most of all the mountains have to offer.

 Our mountain guides have decades of experience and have climbed the peaks of the Northwest hundreds of times.
 They have completed many expeditions to the world’s most challenging summits, including Mount Everest, Mount Kilimanjaro and Aconcagua.
 Our guides are knowledgeable and personable.
 Northwest Alpine Guides will ensure you enjoy your climbing experience as you develop your skills.
-To learn more about our services, history and philosophy please visit: Why Choose Northwest Alpine Guides.
+To learn more about our services, history and philosophy please visit: Why Northwest Alpine Guides.